congma/simplecache/README.md

 >>> numpy.set_printoptions(precision=1)
 ```

-The following call, when first invoked, will stuck for a while:
+The following call, when first invoked, will hang for a while:
 ```python
 >>> print ta.frob(x)    # doctest: +NORMALIZE_WHITESPACE
 [ 14000005.2  28000006.2  42000007.2]
 ```

-But subsequent call with the same argument will be very fast:
+But subsequent calls with the same argument will be very fast:
 ```python
 >>> print ta.frob(x)    # doctest: +NORMALIZE_WHITESPACE
 [ 14000005.2  28000006.2  42000007.2]